 I magnify the objects of the composition so that they almost appear adequately to the size of a human counterpart.
 As a viewer you get the physical feeling for the visual presence because if things have a certain size or volume, something particular happens.
 The object diverges from its concept.

+As I take a close look at your paintings, I can almost feel the surfaces.
+Do you touch the objects during painting?
+How do you acquire the realistic rendering of things?
 The genre of still life plays an important role in art history because it enabled a certain description of the world and reached for an innovative depiction of materiality.
 I asked myself what element could still touch me in this old genre – and I came to the conclusion that it was about this almost archaic materiality.
 I work with models.
 Of course, I catch up on different media, but I do not use photographs as a pattern because photographs always contain immaterial disproportions.
 When I start with an artwork, I have a vague basic feeling of which direction I want to go with it.
 I would call this a rather trivial intuition that I allow further development as I concentrate on the object.
 The three-dimensional object is very helpful for this kind of artistic progression.
 I try to translate this material aura into the painting.

 I try to take the path towards the core of objects.